 How our system works:

 Our liquid sewage flows from our homes to our septic tanks.
 Each homeowner's septic tank holds the solids and then the 'gray water' continues to flow out the sewer pipes to your sewer pump (usually where the gray electrical box with lights are) which may be located on your property or an adjacent property.

 The sewer pump then pumps the liquids thru the town system and out of Darmstadt through two large flow meters that are located on each side of the 4H center in town.
 These two flow meters measure the amount of sewage in millions of gallons as it flows south to the Evansville Water & Sewer Department where it is treated.

 The Town of Darmstadt is then billed by Evansville Water & Sewer Department monthly based on the millions of gallons that flows through the 2 main town sewage meters on each side of the 4H center.
 This is why it is very important that town residents do not connect gutters or sump pumps to the town sewer system, because Evansville charges us for every gallon and of course that charge is passed on to our Darmstadt residents on our sewer bills.

 We have two full-time employees who do their best to maintain our sewer system and make sure it is operating effectively & efficiently at all times.

 Our sewer maintenance crew is on call 24/7 for sewer emergencies.
-Call 867-1413 anytime you experience sewer problems, lights flashing on your sewer pump box or backups in your home.
+Call 867-1413 anytime you experience sewer problems, lights on your sewer pump box or backups in your home.